-To estimate the role of schooling in the reduction of global gender inequality, I apply the same methodology as the one presented in section 3.
+To estimate the role of schooling in the reduction of global gender inequality, I apply the same methodology as the one used until now.
 The only difference is that I allow for differential returns by gender, as well as a potential additional effect of schooling on female labor force participation.
 I thus construct three separate estimates of counterfactual gender inequality.

 1) Differential Educational Expansion First, I consider a case in which only differential trends in educational attainment matter.
-As in section 3, I start by reducing education levels by age \times gender cell in each country.
+As in section 3, I start by reducing education levels by age-gender cell in each country.
 I then reduce earnings of both men and women by the same returns to schooling, estimated over the entire working-age population.

-Figure 9 shows that with the exception of Sub-Saharan Africa, there has been a significant decline in gender schooling inequalities since 1991 in all regions of the world.
+Figure 9 shows that with the exception of Sub-Saharan Africa, there has been a significant decline in gender schooling inequalities in all regions of the world.
 This reduction has been greatest in China, where the gender gap in years of schooling declined from 1.5 to 0.5.
-In Europe, Northern America, and Latin America, the gender education gap has reversed, with working-age women now being slightly more educated than men.
-Convergence in educational attainment by gender throughout the world can thus be expected to have acted as a significant driver of the reduction in gender inequality.
+In Europe, Northern America, and Latin America, the gender education gap has reversed: working-age women are now slightly more educated than men.
+Convergence in educational attainment by gender can thus be expected to have acted as a significant driver of the reduction in gender income inequality.

 2) Differential Returns to Schooling Second, I incorporate differential returns to schooling conditional on being employed.
-To do so, I estimate Mincerian returns by gender, decomposed by education level, as in equation 16.
-I then reduce the earnings of men and women by gender-level-specific returns, so as to construct counterfactual earnings absent educational progress since the beginning of the period considered.
+To do so, I estimate Mincerian returns by gender and education level, as in equation 12.
+I then reduce earnings by gender-level-specific returns.

-Figure 10 reproduces a well-known fact: in all regions of the world, returns to schooling are higher for women than for men (e.g., Montenegro and Patrinos, 2021).24 This gap can be large:
+Figure 10 reproduces a well-known fact: returns to schooling are higher for women than for men (e.g.,